-This is like a spiritual mantra for some seekers.
-They avidly declare, “You have to get rid of the ego,” in order to become spiritually mature.
-Like many such statements this statement contains a deep kernel of truth.
+Our first of our spiritual bypassing examples is a spiritual mantra for some seekers.
+They avidly declare, “You have to get rid of the ego,” to become spiritually mature.
+Like many such statements, this statement contains a deep kernel of truth.

-I find that those who mouth this bypass mantra often have very woolly boundaries.
+Those who mouth this bypass mantra often have woolly boundaries.
 There are those who take this literally and become etheric and disembodied.
 They have, as the spiritual teacher Richard Rohr, writing in Falling Upwards A Spirituality for Two Halves of Life not negotiated the 1st Half of Life very well.

 The 1st Half of Life is to develop an ego.
 The 2nd Half of Life is to lose it. – Carl Jung.

-In order for you to invite the Boundless experience of Spiritual Awakening you need to have clear ego boundaries.
-This is not only to protect you in the realm of the transcendental but it is needed in the everyday world of time and space.
+In order for you to invite the Boundless experience of Spiritual Awakening, you need to have clear ego boundaries.
+This is not only to protect you in the realm of the transcendental, but we need it in the everyday world of time and space.

 Without an ego, and clear ego boundaries, you cannot really know the Boundless.
 You cannot surrender what you do not have.
 Surrender of the ego is an act of self-Love.
 It is not getting rid of but offering the totality of who you are to the Beloved.

-This is very different to the practicing “getting rid of the ego” bypass.
+This differs from practicing “getting rid of the ego” bypass.

 The Literal Bypass

-This spiritual bypass is so common.
-I was brought up on this bypass during my young life within a Christian teaching in Northern Ireland.
-This is were you are told that every word of a particular religious book, in my case The Bible, is to be taken literally.
+This spiritual bypass example is so common.
+I was brought up on this spiritual bypass during my young life within a Christian teaching in Northern Ireland.
+This is where you are told that every word of a particular religious book, in my case The Bible, is to be taken literally.

 It took me a long time to find any spiritual nurturance in reading or hearing Christian teachings in this way.
-It wasn’t until I found the writings of Joseph Campbell – The Power of Myth that I understood the words and teachings where to be understood as myth and metaphor.
+It wasn’t until I found the writings of Joseph Campbell—The Power of Myth that I understood the words and teachings are to be understood as myth and metaphor.

 Let me share an example here that I hope illustrates what I mean.

-Joseph Campbell unfolded this story for me and gave it meaning by insisting that is was not to be taken literally.
+Joseph Campbell unfolded this story for me and gave it meaning by insisting that you do not take the story literally.
 Here is what he shared.